-Of course, occasionally other considerations may come into play, such as do they use X software if your add-on SaaS product requires this, but the main boxes to be ticked are all above.
+Of course, occasionally other considerations may come into play, such as do they use certain software, but the main boxes to be ticked are all above.

 Having defined these, you are left with a long list of variable attributes or, if you’re getting all visual, a Venn diagram with a sweet prospecting spot at its centre.